Ryiski/currency_rs/README.md

 </div>

-_currency_rs_ is library for working with currency values. it was inspired by [currency.js](https://github.com/scurker/currency.js) which was built to work around floating point issues in javascript.
+_currency_rs_ is library for working with currency values. it is inspired by [currency.js](https://github.com/scurker/currency.js) which was built to work around floating point issues in javascript.

 currency_rs works with values as integers behind the scenes, resolving some of the most basic precision problems.